What are the changes to the guidelines for this year and what do they mean to me?

 If you apply under Art Works and you receive more current information after you've submitted your application, forward it to the specialist handling your application as soon as possible.
 Be sure to include your application number on any such submissions.

 Congress specified in our authorizing legislation that "artistic excellence and artistic merit" are the criteria by which applications must be evaluated.

 What do you mean by "artistic excellence and artistic merit"?

 Artistic excellence refers to the quality of the art that is made or presented.
 Is it of a sufficient standard to deserve support in a national competition?
 We recognize that there are various approaches to excellence among different cultures, media, styles, periods, etc., but that all have their standards.

 We get many questions about "artistic merit."
 It is a term that the Congress included in our legislation as a basis for funding, or, in its absence, not funding applications.
 We interpret "artistic merit" to include a range of factors that go beyond the technical proficiency or standards of a work.
 Artistic merit might include, for example, the:

-- Strengthening communities through the arts.
+- Livability: The strengthening of communities through the arts.